djalbat/the-occam-user-manual/understanding-grammars.md

 These are a bit more convoluted but note the presence of the `metastatement` rule which again would have been augmented earlier.

 ## Ambiguity

+Recall that all of both Occam's lexers and parsers are configureed to be robust in the sense that they will cope with any input.
+In the case of the lexers, robustness is guaranteed by an `unassigned` in-built rule that matches whitespace together with a last user defined rule that matches anything but whitespace.
+In the case of the parsers, robusteness is guaranteed by an `error` rule that is always given as the last choice in the topmost rules' singular definitions.

+Thus robustness is guaranteed by ambiguity.
+In normal circumstances there should be no unassigned tokens or error nodes, but nonetheless all of the content can tokenised as whiteapce and unassigned tokens and parsed as error nodes.
+So there are always at least two permitted sequences of tokens and two parse trees.
+Any time a grammar admits such a state of affairs it is called ambiguous.

+Ambiguity is considered unacceptable from a theoretical perspective but in fact what would happen were we not to build ambiguity into all of Occam's grammars?
+If we wanted guarantee robustness for the lexers, that is that they never terminated early, we would have to hard code an in-built rule to run after the user defined rules expressly for the purposes of catching any content not matched by any other rule.
+But this is precisely what the `unassinged` rule does.
+Simimlarly, in order to guarantee robustness for the parsers we would have to engineer them to default to some error rule somehow should no other rules match the next token.
+This was actually attempted early on in the parser's development, in fact, but was abandoned as it compllicated the parser architecture considerably.
+In the end it was realised that any attempt to solve the problem of robustness programmatically was at best simply simulating an `error` rule at considerable cost and at worst would not do such a thorough job.
+Thus the kind of controlled ambiguity brought about by unassigned tokens and error rules is unavoidable in lexers and parsers that actually have to be usable.

+The other use for what we call controlled

 Florence lexer and parser both robust...